-Letting w denote the wage rate and r the rental on capital, the technology in sector i can be characterized by the unit cost function $\chi_i(w, r)$, i = 1, 2.
+Letting w denote the wage rate on an efficiency unit of labor and r the rental on capital, the technology in sector i can be characterized by the unit cost function $\chi_i(w,r)$, i=1,2.
 The competitive profit conditions require that where good 2 is chosen as numeraire.
-The aggregate stocks of labor and capital are denoted by L and K respectively.
+The aggregate stocks of labor is denoted by L, and provides μL efficiency units of labor.
+The stock of capital is denoted by K, so we will refer to $K/(\mu L)$, as the effective capital labor ratio or simply capital labor ratio.
 Factor market equilibrium requires that